Cryptography

 Low Key Rates

-Current systems generate keys at kilobits to megabits per second — insufficient for high-throughput applications.
-AES key exchange is orders of magnitude faster.
+Current systems generate keys far more slowly than conventional methods — kilobits to megabits per second — too slow for high-throughput applications.
+Classical key exchange is orders of magnitude faster.

 🔓